vczh-libraries/Document/Cpp.md

       - When it is used to resolve function parameters or class partial specializations, only the last argument could be variadic or ellipsis(function only).
       - Function has no partial specialization.
     - [ ] Refactor `ResolvePendingType` to call `ResolveTemplateArgument`, which resolve all specified template argument according to value argument.
+      - Resolve multiple arguments at the same time.
     - [ ] Allow multiple template arguments to be variadic as long as they are type inferenced (aka not assigned to directly) at call sites.
     - [ ] Test resolving complex argument types containing template arguments.
     - [ ] Overload functions with some or all template arguments unspecified.
   - [ ] `...` arguments
+    - [ ] Refactor and rename `ResolveGenericParameters` to also handle function arguments.
   - [ ] Full Specialization
     - [ ] Connect functions with forward declarations.
       - [ ] When there are constant arguments, the shape of the expression should match, considering `NameExpr` and `ChildExpr` identical.